EliotAndres/blog/content/post/approach-solve-any-machine-learning.md

 Before detailing each step, I’d like to point out that the winning team solution is not used as is.
  Mostly because your problem will not be perfectly identical to the competition’s problem.

-## 1 - Finding the a matching machine learning competition
+## 1 - Finding a matching machine learning competition
 To do so, I recommend using Google or [Kaggle Past Solutions](https://ndres.me/kaggle-past-solutions/). (**disclaimer**: I created Kaggle Past Solutions, precisely for this reason.
 It’s open-source and free)

 How to find a matching competition ?
 Let’s use an example.
 I was recently working